containerbuildsystem/cachi2/docs/pull_request_template.md

 - [ ] Code coverage from testing does not decrease and new code is covered
 - [ ] New code has type annotations
 - [ ] Docs updated (if applicable)
+- [ ] [Issue](https://github.com/containerbuildsystem/cachi2/issues/13) that tracks breaking changes to the OSBS2 integration is updated (if applicable)